 - You must get approval from Premera HMO before getting treatment at an inpatient rehabilitation center.
 Services must be prescribed in writing by your provider.
 The prescription must include site, type of therapy, how long and how often you should get the treatment.
-See Prior Authorizationsection for details. - Premera HMO reviews proposed outpatient physical, occupational, and massage therapy for medical necessity before you receive the care.
+See Prior Authorization section for details. - Premera HMO reviews proposed outpatient physical, occupational, massage, and speech therapy for medical necessity before you receive the care.
 Your first six visits to the therapist are not subject to this review.
 There is no penalty to you if your provider does not ask for the review before providing additional visits.
 The review will then be done at the time the claim is submitted.

-What is covered?
-What is the limit? t?
-What will I pay?
-In-network Out-of-network Outpatient care 25 visits / year \$\$60 Copay copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 20% coinsurance Not covered
+2 \$ What is covered?
+What is the limit?
+What wi II I pay?
+In-network Out-of-network Outpatient care 25 visits / year \$\$65 Copay copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 20% coinsurance Not covered